 Peter says that the demand for sustainability is not at odds with the trend for premiumisation, but rather supports it: "People who are prepared to pay for premium are also happy to pay a little bit more for products that they know to be sustainably produced."

 Another big trend boosting the industry is the growing popularity of dairy-free ice cream.
-Consumers have many different reasons to go dairy free; it could be health reasons, food allergies, or concerns about animal welfare and sustainability.
-But while consumers are increasingly reaching for plant-based products, they ultimately still expect a product that ticks all the ice cream boxes: rich, creamy and delicious rich flavour – factors that can be difficult for manufacturers to achieve when using dairy alternatives.
+Consumers have many different reasons to go dairy-free; it could be health reasons, food allergies, or concerns about animal welfare and sustainability.
+But while consumers are increasingly reaching for plant-based products, they ultimately still expect a product that ticks all the ice cream boxes: rich, creamy and deliciously rich flavour – factors that can be difficult for manufacturers to achieve when using dairy alternatives.

 Whether virtual or face-to-face, any product trial starts with an idea.
 "Ice cream invention happens either at customers or here at Tetra Pak," Peter explains.
 Most of the time, it's the customer who comes to Tetra Pak with what he jokingly calls "some crazy idea".
 However, Tetra Pak also has an in-house consumables group that discovers exotic raw materials and conceptualises the next generation of ice creams.
 "Together we are trying to create our own crazy products to inspire and excite manufacturers."